 While it’s all going on you have to be extra kind to yourself.
 Give yourself a few treats – they don’t have to be expensive.
 I gave myself a treat every time I’d done something really hard.

 1) Where you will each live

-Some of the things you will need to think about are:
+Next we list some of the things you will need to think about.

 - Will one of you stay in the property or will you both need to move?

 - If the home is rented or owned only in your ex-partner’s name, it may be that you need to take action to secure your rights to stay.
 What you need to do depends upon your situation.